Enjoy an evening in any of our lively hostelries, choose from a wide range of restaurants or pubs to dine in, or stay in our excellent hotels.

 We are renowned for our top class educational facilities, including our language schools.
 Dublin’s Universities and third level institutions are also within easy reach.

 As you can see Bray really has something for everyone!
-Why not take a look around our website and if you have any questions please Tweet us!
+Why not take a look around our website.

 Over the coming months and throughout the River Dargle Flood Defence Scheme the Municipal District of Bray, Wicklow County Council and the Office of Public Works (OPW) aim to keep the town and particularly the residents living near the Dargle River, fully informed of the schemes progress at every stage.